beatsryetypes/beatsryetypes.github.io/_posts/2015-06-08-episode-19-talk-talk-talk.md

 categories: episodes
 length: 29857792
 duration: "24:49"
+tag_list: >
+  computology Idris compilers Ruby "fear of cats" speaking conferences community
+ratings:
+  - giggle: 7
+  - music: 1
+  - computology: 10
+  - food: 1
 link: http://d5e3yh7f757go.cloudfront.net/eps/brt-019-160.mp3
 summary: >
  As we prepare for some upcoming speaking engagements, we discuss our different philosophies around giving talks at conferences and also give some tips to aspiring speakers in the computology community.
 ---
 As we prepare for some upcoming speaking engagements, we discuss our different philosophies around giving talks at conferences and also give some tips to aspiring speakers in the computology community.